classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/mailchimp.md

 ---

-To enable it, the Organizer first need to create a MailChimp Account from **[MailChimp](https://mailchimp.com/)**.
-After setting up the account, you need to copy the `MailChimp ApiKey` and `MailChimp List Id`.
+To enable MailChimp integration, organizers first need to create a MailChimp Account at **[MailChimp](https://mailchimp.com/)**.
+After setting up the account, copy your `MailChimp ApiKey` and `MailChimp List Id`.

 <br>

-After getting the above, follow the below steps-
+After obtaining your API credentials, follow these steps:

 1. Login as Organizer and go to Profile
-2. Enter `MailChimp ApiKey` & `MailChimp List Id` and hit **Save Profile**.
+2. Enter your `MailChimp ApiKey` & `MailChimp List Id` and click **Save Profile**

 ---